stg-refresh - Man Page

 Instead of warning the user when some work has already been staged (such as with git add interactive mode) force a full refresh.

-Refresh (applied) PATCH instead of the top patch.
+Refresh (applied) <patch> instead of the top patch

-Annotate the patch log entry.
+Annotate the patch log entry with <note>

-- -s, --submodules
+- --submodules

-Include submodules when refreshing patch contents.
+Include submodules in patch content

 - --no-submodules

-Exclude submodules when refreshing patch contents.
+Exclude submodules in patch content

-Use MESSAGE instead of invoking the editor.
+Use message instead of invoking the editor

-Use the contents of FILE instead of invoking the editor.
-(If FILE is "-", write to stdout.)
+Use the contents of file instead of invoking the editor.
+Use "-" to read from stdin.

 - --no-verify